 Risk management is a combination of strategies and ideas to control your trading risk.
 This can be many things like limiting your lot size, trading only during certain hours of the day, or knowing when to take losses.
 It is an easy concept to grab, but substantially more difficult to apply.
 Proper risk management will not only protect you but make can make you profitable in the long run.

 Why is risk management so important?

-The answer is quite simple – you never what will happen in the future.
-A trader speculates about the future based on the information available to him at the present.
-The information that the trader uses in based on what happened in the past.
-The Forex market is highly unpredictable, and this makes the prospect of analyzing the market incredibly challenging.
-Anything can affect the Forex market – the smallest news can affect the price of a particular currency.
+The answer is quite simple – you never know what will happen in the future.
+A trader speculates based on the information available to him in the present.
+The Forex market is highly unpredictable, and this makes the prospect of analyzing it incredibly challenging.
+Anything can affect the market – the smallest news can affect the price of a particular currency.
 So every market analysis by a trader is still just a probability with an opportunity for failure.
-No analytical method will be work perfectly all the time and this is where risk management is so important.
+No analytical method will work perfectly all the time and this is where risk management is so important.
 It can mitigate the damaged caused when your analysis doesn’t work out so that you never spiral into an uncontrolled loss of capital.